phausamann/rigid-body-motion/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in HISTORY.rst.
-3. The pull request should work for Python 3.6, 3.7, 3.8 and 3.9.
-See the
-   checks at the bottom of the pull request page to resolve any issues.
+3. The pull request should work for Python 3.8 to 3.12.
+See the checks at the bottom of the pull request page to resolve any issues.